gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Story: Use a consistent approach for native and JVM platforms

-- Rename `Platform` to `NativePlatform` (it's really a 'hosted C environment' as per the ISO C spec)
+- Extract `NativePlatform` out of `Platform` (it's really a 'hosted C environment' as per the ISO C spec)
+- Extract `NativeToolChain` out of `ToolChain` and change `JavaToolChain` to extend `ToolChain`.
+- Move `Platform` and `ToolChain` out of the native packages into base packages.
-- Use a similar DSL for declaring the target platforms of all platform aware component types.
+- Use a consistent DSL for declaring the target platforms of all platform aware component types.
 - Replace or reuse `platforms` container.
+- Mention breaking change in release notes.

+#### Open issues

+- Add infrastructure to coerce string to platform, architecture or operating system types.

 ### Story: Plugin declares custom language source set